A simple solver for the fractional Laplacian in multiple dimensions: Numerical results

 As a second one-dimensional example, we follow Huang and Oberman \cite[Section 7]{huang-oberman-new} and take a RHS corresponding to $f(x)=1$.
 This leads to an analytic solution on $\Omega$ given by (up to known constant $K'_\alpha$)

 which when extended to $\R$ is only continuous as $x\to\pm1$, in contrast to the previous example.

 As in Huang and Oberman, applying the discrete forward operator $\m{M}$ to \eqref{eq:lesssmooth} is inaccurate near the boundary due to the lack of differentiability (not shown).
-However, taking $\v{f}=1$ as the RHS in the discretization of \eqref{eq:fracelliptic}, we still observe steady convergence of the relative solution error $e_\text{sol}$ as $N$ increases in \cref{tab:1D_erronly2}, though the rate of convergence is now observed to be only linear in $N$.
+However, taking $\v{f}=1$ as the RHS in the discretization of \eqref{eq:fracelliptic}, we still observe steady convergence of the relative solution error $e_\text{sol}$ as $N$ increases in \cref{tab:1D_erronly2}, though due to reduced regularity of the solution the observed rate of convergence deteriorates to $O(N^\gamma)$ with $\gamma\approx \min(1,1/2+\alpha/2)$.